prnig/pullei/README.md

 # pullei
-Pullei is an easy-to-use Python script that downloads the newest pull requests for nuclei templates from projectdiscovery/nuclei-templates repo.
+Pullei is an easy-to-use Python script that downloads the pull requests for nuclei templates from projectdiscovery/nuclei-templates repo.
 It helps you stay updated with the latest templates not found in the existing collection.

 <img width="791" alt="image" src="https://github.com/prnig/pullei/assets/73889216/dd1e6468-5df3-4127-bb4c-d4288ea87127">